Destiny (video game): Plot

 The Guardian then sets off to the Black Garden.
 After going through a teleporter, they find themselves in a place that is not on any map of known space and time.
 After several battles, the Guardian reaches the heart of the Black Garden, which the Vex appear to be worshipping.
 The heart summons three Sol Progeny— a group of Vex units called Eschaton Mind, Imminent Mind, and Primeval Mind.
 After defeating the three Sol Progeny, the heart is destroyed, returning the Guardian and the Garden itself to Mars and lifting the shroud of Darkness from the Traveler back on Earth, allowing it to begin healing.
 At the Tower, the Speaker addresses gathered Guardians in a celebratory speech.
 Over in the nearby hangar, though, the player's Guardian converses with the Exo Stranger, who says that the fight is far from over.

 The heart of the Black Garden may have been destroyed, but on Venus, the Vault of glass suddenly reopens.
 A team of Guardians decide to investigate the mysterious Vault of Glass ("Vault of Glass" raid), described as the "Vex underworld" by the Ishtar Collective.
 The Vault is a realm where the Vex can control reality, and even erase people from existence.
 This power is used by the most powerful denizens within the vault: a Vex sub-race called the Gorgons, a powerful Vex mind called the Templar, and Atheon, Time's Conflux.
 Both Atheon and the Templar utilize machines called Oracles to do so.
 While these powers do not extend to outside the Vault, its enigmatic nature has lured countless Guardians to their doom— the most infamous being the ill-fated fireteam of Kabr, the Legionless, which consisted of himself, Future War Cult Warlock Praedyth, and well-known hunter Pahanin.
 Pahanin was the only member to make it out alive; Praedyth was forever lost in the dark corners of time, and Kabr drank the radiolaria of the Oracles, and was turned into a Vex.
 However, in Kabr's last moments, he used his Light to close the Vault and leave behind an artifact, the Aegis, to help any other Guardians daring enough to follow in his footsteps.
 The new fireteam of Guardians make their descent, and attempt to succeed where Kabr and his fireteam failed.
 Using the Aegis, the Guardians manage to defeat the Templar and its Oracles.
 They then successfully traverse the Gorgon's labyrinth undetected before finally reaching Atheon, Time's Conflux.
 A central figure of the Vex Conflux network, Atheon is able to send Guardians into the distant past or future at will, and summons versions of Vex from the past and future to aid him.
 The Vex mind is also capable of summoning Oracles like the Templar, and attempts to erase the new Fireteam from existence.
 However, despite the astronomical odds, the Guardians fight their way through time, destroy the Oracles, and defeat Atheon, eliminating a major Vex threat.

+The events of Destiny: The Dark Below follow.